 The Sensors table appears in the View frame.
-Table 3-17 describes the fields in the Sensors table.
+Table 3-15 describes the fields in the Sensors table.

-Table 3-17 Sensors Table Field Descriptions
+Table 3-15 Sensors Table Field Descriptions

 Field Description Slot ID Numeric identifier of the slot in which the temperature sensor resides.
 For more information on the slots in your device, see your hardware documentation.
-Sensor ID Displays the numeric identifier of the temperature sensor.
+Sensor ID Numeric identifier of the temperature sensor.
 Current Status Displays up for functional sensors and down for faulty sensors.
 Operational Code (Oper Code) Operational code of the sensor.
 This field displays normal, tempAlert, currAlert, or voltAlert.
-Current Temp (select chassis) Displays the curent temperature of the chassis.
-Alarm Temp (select chassis) Displays the Chassis temperature that triggers an alarm.
-Shutdown Temp (select chassis) Displays the Chassis temperature that triggers a shutdown.
+Current Temp (select chassis) Current temperature of the chassis.
+Alarm Temp (select chassis) Chassis temperature that triggers an alarm.
+Shutdown Temp (select chassis) Chassis temperature that triggers a shutdown.